-- B. A branch campus, or similarly functioning entity, is typically considered an additional location of an institution that is geographically apart and independent of the main campus of the institution and typically: - 1. is permanent in nature; - 2. offers courses in educational programs leading to a degree, certificate, or other recognized educational credential;
+- B. A branch campus, or similarly functioning entity, is a physical facility typically considered an additional location of an institution that is geographically separate from apart and independent of the main campus of the institution and within the same ownership structure of the institution, and that also typically: - 1.
+Is approved by the Secretary as a branch campus; and

-- 3. has its own faculty and administrative or supervisory organization; and - 4. has its own budgetary and hiring authority.
+- 2. Is independent from the main campus, meaning the location: - a.
+1. is permanent in nature; - offers courses in educational programs leading to a degree, certificate, or other recognized educational credential; - c.
+3. has its own faculty and administrative or supervisory organization; and - d.
+4. has its own budgetary and hiring authority.

 Appendix I.A., Standards and Guidelines Pertaining to Branch Campuses and Other Entities Section 2.
-Guidelines
+Guidelines and Comments